MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/types-of-events-for-extensibility.md

 Isolated events require a commit before invoking the code, and will commit before invoking the next subscriber.
 Therefore, they require a detailed review.

-An alternative is to invoke the if Codeunit.Run() then to handle things in isolation. <!--not sure about this sentence.
-Check with Marko-->
+An alternative is to invoke `if Codeunit.Run()` and then handle things in isolation.

 `Codeunit.Run` requires an explicit commit before and has better testability, because there isn't an easy to test isolated events for error cases.
 To do error case testing, disable test isolation.
 Otherwise, the error eon't be handled.

-Event <!--what event?--> is better than `Codeunit.Run` because it allows multiple subscribers.
+Events are better than `Codeunit.Run` because they allow multiple subscribers.
 Running a codeunit only lets one implementation run at a time.

 <!--need to replace the images with code examples-->